agrosskurth/100-days-of-code/r1-log.md

 -Created navbar with one link for testing

 I plan to work on the links to social media tomorrow, and style the webpage more tomorrow.

+### R1D4
+Put more work in the c# coding challenge:
+-Worked on the encoding request logic
+-Worked on buffer manipulation

+A lot of today was theory-crafting and brainstorming ideas on how to get the things done that I want done.
+Hopefully a night's rest will give me a better mindset tomorrow.